shuoliu1/keda-docs/content/docs/2.3/scalers/graphite.md

 ### Authentication Parameters

-Graphite Scaler supports three types of authentication - basic authentication.
+Graphite Scaler currently only supports basic authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication.`authModes: "basic"` Specify `authModes` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below:

 **Basic authentication:**
 - `authMode`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
-- `username`: This is a required field.
-Provide the username to be used for basic authentication.
+- `username`: Username to be used for basic authentication. (required)
 - `password`: Provide the password to be used for authentication.
 For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.

 ### Example